 For D7 Visa Holders

-Previously, the NHR regime offered substantial tax benefits to new residents, including favorable rates on specific income types and exemptions on foreign income.
+Previously, the Non-Habitual Resident (NHR) regime offered substantial tax benefits to new residents, including favorable rates on specific income types and exemptions on foreign income.

-However, with the transitional regime now in effect, new applicants who did not secure their NHR status but qualify, may do so until 31 March 2025.
+However, since the Portugal NHR ending and a transitional regime now in effect, new applicants who did not secure their NHR status but qualify, may do so until 31 March 2025 if they meet specific requirements.

-Instead, D7 visa holders are now subject to Portugal’s standard income tax rates, which are progressive and range from 14.5% to 48%, depending on income levels.
-This change means that all income from pensions, investments, or other passive sources will be taxed according to these standard rates.
+Therefore, D7 visa holders are now subject to Portugal’s standard income tax rates, which are progressive and range from 14.5% to 48%, depending on income levels.
+This change means all income from pensions, investments, or other passive sources will be taxed according to these standard rates.

 For D8 Visa holders